We use digital media to democratize history.

 Since 1994—under the founding direction of Roy Rosenzweig—the Roy Rosenzweig Center for History and New Media has worked to create software and websites that are freely available to the public.

 An endowment provided by the National Endowment for the Humanities and over 300 donors, and support from College of Humanities and Social Sciences and the Department of History and Art History at George Mason University, sustain the infrastructure of the Center, but we need the continued support of people like you to help us continue to do the work that we do.

-We encourage you to explore our work, get to know our staff, follow our activities, and consider how you might work with us, collaborate with us, or build something interesting with us.
+We encourage you to explore our projects, get to know our staff, follow our activities, and consider how you might work with us, collaborate with us, or build something interesting with us.